evanx/redex/README.md

-## Redix Router
+# Redix Router

 Redix is a Node-based message router for a Redis-based message hub.

-It can used to compose plumbing for collaborating microservices.
+It can be used to compose plumbing for Redis queues for collaborating microservices.

-## Overview

-Messages are imported from external sources (including Redis queues and other Redix instances) and conversely exported.
-Otherwise they are routed between Redix processors.
-These are "actors" configured for a Redix instance.

-Metadata is attached to messages e.g. for routing and processing purposes.
-It includes routing information for replies and error feedback e.g. in the event of a timeout.
-Additionally, it might include state for further processing purposes.

-The first simple use-case we wish to fulfil is a reliable queue for multiple consumers, implemented as follows:
-- pop an incoming message from an external Redis producer queue
-- push each incoming message onto multiple external queues, one for each logical consumer.

-Application microservices can then consume their messages reliably.
-They might reply later, or feedback error information e.g. a timeout.
-If a consumer is busy, or crashed, its messages are delivered when it is available again, via its dedicated persistent Redis queue.

-Also note that multiple "workers" can operate off a single "consumer" queue, for scalability and resilience.

 ## Processors

-A "processor" is a component that processes messages.
+A "processor" is a configurable component that processes messages.

 Processors might be classified as follows:
-- importer - import a message from a external source.
+- importer - import a message from an "external" source e.g. a Redis queue
-- exporter - export a message to an external source.
-- router - dispatch a message (internally).
+- router - logically dispatch a message internally
+- filter - logically eliminate messages
-- enqueuer - dispatch a message into a Redis queue.
+- exporter - export a message e.g. push to a Redis queue

+## Example

+The first simple use-case we wish to fulfil is a reliable pubsub, implemented as follows:
-- dequeuer - pop a message from a Redis queue, and dispatch this message.
+- pop an incoming message from a Redis producer queue
+- push each incoming message onto multiple parallel consumer queues.

+If a consumer is busy, or crashed, its messages are still delivered when it is available again, via its dedicated persistent Redis queue.

+This process is implemented by composing basic processors, as follows:
+- an importer to pop incoming messages
-- compacter - eliminate messages from a queue.
+- a fan-out processor

-Messaging passing between processors is preferrably via Redix message queues, to improve resilence and management.

-We will implement a number of built-in processors as for own requirements or as an exercise, and accept contributions.

-We enable custom and third-party processors as "plugins" installed via `npm.` Otherwise Redix would not be particularly useful to others.

-Performance metrics should be published by processors.
-Those metrics might be used for a load balancer, for example.
+- multiple exporters to push to Redis queues

+This approach enables configuration of this plumbing as an operational concern.

 ## Configuration

 Currently each processor is configured via a YAML file in the Redix `config` directory.
-This should be managed using a private git repository, which then provides versioning.
+(This should be managed using a private git repository, for configuration versioning.)

 The name of each processor (and its configuration file) is an "instance URI" e.g. `builtin/FileImporter.singleton.json`